 The entire astronomically interested world is eagerly awaiting the first images and scientific data from the James Webb Space Telescope (JWST).
 To demonstrate the capabilities of the JWST, NASA (National Aeronautics and Space Administration), ESA (European Space Agency), and CSA (Canadian Space Agency) have selected a few prominent objects to observe with the JWST's instruments.
 However, what these are and the data itself will not be announced before 12 July 2022.

 The Haus der Astronomie (HdA) and the Max Planck Institute for Astronomy (MPIA) invite the public to the presentation of these new images on 12 July 2022 at 8:00 p.m. in the auditorium of the HdA.
 Researchers from the MPIA will explain the images and place them in the respective scientific topics with a series of short lectures.
 Admission begins at 7:15 p.m.

-Beforehand, we will introduce the JWST once again and explain how the MPIA is involved in this new space telescope, both scientifically and technologically.
+Our colleague Markus Nielbock will guide through the evening.
+At the beginning, we will introduce the JWST once again and explain how the MPIA is involved in this new space telescope, both scientifically and technologically.

 Admission is free.
 However, as the number of available seats is limited, a binding reservation is required.
 Free tickets are available via ZTIX.

 - Access to the Haus der Astronomie is only allowed according to the 3G rule (vaccinated, recovered, tested).
 We use scanners for this purpose, which read your certificate from the Corona-Warnapp or other applications.
 The data is not stored.
 Alternatively, you can prove your status in some other way.
 Please have an identity card ready.

 - Please note the obligation to wear a medical or FFP2 mask inside the Haus der Astronomie.